TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/operator-context.md

 - Which user it is using
 - Which environment it is working in

-For example, if you have multiple organisations for different teams, each with its own set of users and API Definitions, you can create different `OperatorContext` objects for each team.
+For example, if you have multiple organizations for different teams, each with its own set of users and API Definitions, you can create different `OperatorContext` objects for each team.
 These contexts are referenced in your API definition or security policy CRDs using `contextRef` field.

 During reconciliation, Tyk Operator will use the identity defined in the referenced `OperatorContext` to make requests to the Tyk Dashboard.